joaohenggeler/web-cache-exporter/README.md

 ```
 This would load the group files "006-Plugin.group" and "101-Gaming-Websites.group", and would filter the output based on the groups that they define.

-The following options should only be used when exporting the WinINet cache using -export-ie.
+The following options should only be used when exporting the WinINet cache using `-export-ie` or `-find-and-export-all`.

 | Option                            | Description                                                                                         |
 |-----------------------------------|-----------------------------------------------------------------------------------------------------|
 | -hint-ie &lt;Local AppData Path&gt; | Specifies the absolute path to the Local AppData folder in the computer where the cache originated. |

 The &lt;Local AppData Path&gt; argument is mandatory.
-This option should only be used under the following circumstances:
+This option should only be used if both of the following are true:
 1. You're exporting the cache from Internet Explorer 10 and 11.
 2. You're not exporting from a default location, i.e., if the cache database files were copied from another computer.